apel/rest/README.md

 3. Run the docker with `docker run -d -p 80:80 -p 443:443 indigo-dc/Accounting /usr/sbin/apachectl -D FOREGROUND`

 4. Before the server will start, a certificate needs to be added to the container.
-Use the exec command to enter the container and then execute step 6 of the "Setup from source" instructions.
+Run `docker exec -it <docker_id> bash` to enter the container and then execute step 6 of the "Setup from source" instructions.

 5. Navigate a web browser to "https://\<hostname\>/index/"